ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 Add your downloaded secrets to the newly created instance.

 Creating an automatic backup of your secrets is possible by automating the manual flow, which can be done in various ways.
-Check out some of the following examples to see whether one of them might work for you.
+Review the following examples to see whether one of them might work for you.

 #### Live synchronization customer provided feature
 {: #sm-live-syncrhonization-feature}

 It is possible for the customer to create a script or program to download secrets from your primary service instance by using the {{site.data.keyword.secrets-manager_short}} API or and populate the recovery service instance with the data.
 The script can take advantage of [IBM Cloud Logs](/cloud-logs?topic=cloud-logs-getting-started) audit events of the primary instance to keep the recovery instance in sync along with Code Engine.
 Customer managed backups should be kept to restore from the disaster.

-Create a script that periodically downloads all of your secrets and then imports them into your backup instance.
+Create a script that periodically downloads your secrets and then imports them into your backup instance.

 Create a destination and subscription in Event Notifications that points to an IBM Cloud Code Engine action.
-Configure the action to listen for lifecycle events such as secret_created and secret_rotated.
+Configure the action to listen for lifecycle events such as `secret_created` and `secret_rotated`.
 Then, when the action receives the event, the action downloads the secret from one instance and adds it to the backup instance.

 {{site.data.keyword.secrets-manager_short}} supports notifications for the different secret types it provides.
 To learn about the various available lifecycle event types, see [Enabling event notifications](/docs/secrets-manager?topic=secrets-manager-event-notifications).
 {: note}